raphw/byte-buddy/README.md

 For implementing the `toString` method, the `FixedValue` class defines a constant return value for the overridden method.
 Defining a constant value is only one example of many method interceptors that ship with Byte Buddy.
-By implementing the `Instrumentation` interface, a method could however even be defined by custom byte code.
+By implementing the `Implementation` interface, a method could however even be defined by custom byte code.

 Finally, the described Java class is created and then loaded into the Java virtual machine.
 For this purpose, a target class loader is required as well as a class loading strategy where we choose a wrapper strategy.
 The latter creates a